doctrine/orm/docs/en/tutorials/getting-started.rst

     $ cd project/
     $ vendor/bin/doctrine orm:schema-tool:create

-At this point no entitiy metadata exists in `src` so you will see a message like "No Metadata Classes to process."
+At this point no entity metadata exists in `src` so you will see a message like "No Metadata Classes to process."
 Don't worry, we'll create a Product entity and corresponding metadata in the next section.